10 Best Banks in California for June 2023

 3. Bank of America Bank of America

-Being the second largest national bank in the United States, it has an impressive amount of branches and ATMs, both in California and nationwide.
+As the second largest national bank in the United States, it offers widespread branch and ATM access at home and on the go.

 Pros: